codesipro/Cookie-Bar/README.md

  * Use Tag v1 for SilverStripe 2.4.1 or newer
  * Use Tag v1.1 for SilverStripe 3 or newer
+ * Use Tag v1.2 for SilverStripe 4 or newer

 ## Installation